 state machine will then go to the IDLE state.
-The SO pin on the SPI interface must be pulled low before the SPI interface is ready to be used as described in Section 10.1.
+The SO pin on the SPI interface must be pulled low before the SPI interface is ready to be used as described in Section 10.1 on page electrical specification for the crystal oscillator can be found in Section 4.4 on page 14.